OPM/ResInsight/Documentation/UsersGuide/WellPaths.md

     5297.4	4938.5	3632.4	1998.387

 The trajectory data is not copied into the ResInsight project as such.
-The project file only stores the file patht, and the next time you open the project, ResInsight will try to read the well data from the file again.
+The project file only stores the file path, and the next time you open the project, ResInsight will try to read the well data from the file again.

 ### Importing from SSI-Hub (Internal Statoil web-service)